tarekfb/csharp-challenges/java-challenges.md

 # Java Beginner Challenges
+### Note: Only challenges 1 - 8 and 10 are valid for worth doing at the moment.
+The others might be invalid for Java.

 ## How to Fork This Repository
 If you are new to Git and GitHub, follow these simple steps to get started: